jsupersad/cis-9760-judy-project2/README.md

 # Project 02 - Streaming and Query Finance Data

 ## Project Overview
-This project builds a real-time stock data pipeline using AWS cloud services.
+Our final Project 2 builds a real-time stock data pipeline using AWS cloud services.
 Historical daily stock price data was collected for 66 randomly selected S&P 500 companies using the Alpha Vantage API.
 The data was streamed through AWS Kinesis, stored in Amazon S3, cataloged using AWS Glue, and queried using AWS Athena.